More Information

 Addressing the challenges of robustness and real-time performance in industrial scenarios

-Engineering applications require feature processing methods that address realworld robustness and efficiency constraints.
-In semiconductor wafer inspection, self-supervised learning frameworks like SimCLR [35] extract discriminative features from limited labeled data, reducing false defect rates from 8% to 3% on the WM-811K dataset.
+Engineering applications require feature processing methods that address real-world robustness.
+In semiconductor wafer inspection, self-supervised learning frameworks like SimCLR [35] extract discriminative features, reducing false defect rates from 8% to 3% on the WM-811K dataset.
 For real-time systems, lightweight architectures such as MobileNetV3 [36] optimize feature extraction on edge devices.
 Deployed on NVIDIA Jetson Xavier, MobileNetV3 reduced inference latency from 50 ms to 20 ms while maintaining 98% accuracy in automotive object detection.
-Multimodal fusion also plays a pivotal role in predictive maintenance: integrating vibration sensors, thermal imaging, and acoustic signals via hybrid models (e.g., wavelet-CNN [37] achieved 96% fault prediction accuracy in a smart factory case study (IEEE Transactions on Industrial Informatics, 2023 [38]).
-These use cases emphasize balancing computational efficiency, data heterogeneity, and real-world variability in industrial AI applications.
+Multimodal fusion also plays a pivotal role in predictive maintenance, and acoustic signals via hybrid models (e.g., wavelet-CNN [37] achieved 96% fault prediction accuracy (IEEE Transactions on Industrial Informatics, 2023 [38]).
+These examples highlight the necessity of balancing computational efficiency, and environmental variability in industrial AI systems.

-These applications also face unique challenges.
-For example, how to handle feature fusion of multimodal data, how to deal with data scarcity and class imbalance, and how to improve the interpretability of the feature processing process.
-Addressing these challenges requires interdisciplinary collaboration and innovative thinking.
+These applications also face challenges, for example, how to handle feature fusion of multimodal data, how to deal with data scarcity and class imbalance.
+These challenges requires interdisciplinary collaboration.

-As a core component of artificial intelligence, feature processing methods are undergoing rapid development and transformation.
-From traditional methods to deep learning based automatic feature extraction, and then to automated feature engineering, new technologies and methods are constantly emerging in this field.
-In the future, feature processing research may pay more attention to multimodal data fusion, small sample learning, interpretability, and other aspects.
-As AI application scenarios expand, the development of more universal and efficient feature processing methods is expected to become a key focus.
-These advancements are expected to elevate AI development and support innovative applications across domains.
+As a core component of AI, feature processing methods are undergoing rapid development.
+From conventional methods to deep learning based feature extraction, new technologies are emerging in this field.
+In the future, feature processing research may pay more attention to small sample learning, interpretability, and other aspects.
+With the expansion of AI, developing more universal and efficient feature processing methods will become an important trend.
+We look forward to these advancements promote the development of AI to a higher level and providing strong support for innovative applications.

 - Dhal P, Azad C. A comprehensive survey on feature selection in the various fields of machine learning.
 Appl Intell.
 2022;52(4):4543-4581.
 Available from: https://link.springer.com/article/10.1007/s10489-021-02550-9